latenitefilms/TransferToolbox/docs/privacy.md

 Transfer Toolbox does not communicate with any external servers or services, and it does not access any data on your device beyond what is necessary for the application to function properly.

-Apple may collect and use certain usage and performance data from the apps that are available on the App Store.
+Apple may collect and use certain usage and performance data from the apps that are available on TestFlight.
 This data is used to help improve the App Store and the overall user experience.

 This data collection is not specific to any individual user, and it is not possible for app developers to opt out of this data collection by Apple.